alemoraru/algorithms/README.md

 # Algorithms
 A quick overview of essential algorithms for any coding contest and c++ language tutorials.
+Moreover, some algorithms might be only in c++, only in java, or in both.
+For the most part, I will try to have everything in both languages.
 This is a quick .md summary of the information you can already find at http://cp-algorithms.com/ and https://www.geeksforgeeks.org/.

 In this repository you will find different essential algorithms for topics such as :